 32. ELEMENTARY DESIGN AND PLANTING OF SMALL PROPERTIES.
 Fall term.
 Credit three hours.
 Lecture, F 12.
-Laboratory, M W 2-4:30, and three additional hours.
+Laboratory, M W 2-4:30.
 Plant Science 433.
-Associate Professor PORTER.
+Associate Professor Porter.

 The application of the principles of design to the specific problems of the small residence property as related to both planning and planting.